Sweet potato fries. Photo iStock

-Eating healthy is a must-do all year round, whether you’re fighting a global pandemic or fighting a common cold.
+Eating healthy is a must-do all year round, whether you’re fighting a common cold or one of the many viruses circulating this winter.
 Fill your shopping cart (virtual or otherwise) with immune-boosting foods that not only taste great, but could help you feel better and keep those viruses at bay.
 These superfoods are whole foods that are packed full of antioxidants, vitamins, minerals, fiber and other important nutrients that also happen to be perfect for dinner.
 Here are just a few of our favorite foods, and a few delicious recipes to start.

 Oranges, grapefruits, lemons and limes are high in vitamin C, which is helpful to both prevent colds and shorten their duration once you’ve caught one.
 And, since our bodies don’t store or produce this vitamin, it’s important to get a little bit from food sources every day.
 Bonus: Citrus is at its best in winter, when cold and flu viruses are at their worst.
 Coincidence?
 We think not.
 Whip up an easy orange “Dreamsicle” smoothie from Mel’s Kitchen Cafe for breakfast, or turn the same base into popsicles for dessert.

 The live and active cultures found in Greek yogurt may stimulate our immune system, helping to fight disease.
 It’s also a great source of vitamin D, which regulates our immune system.
 Plus, the probiotics found in fermented foods, like yogurt, may lessen the severity of colds.
 Reach for plain yogurt to avoid added sugars.
 A quick and healthy snack, yogurt fruit dip from A Couple Cooks, can be made with five ingredients in as many minutes.